aerickson/test_repo/README.md

 # install pre-commit
 pip3 install pre-commit

-# in root of this repo
+# the following commands should be done in the root of this repo

+# install this repo's pre-commit hooks
 pre-commit install

 # run on all files with verbose